ehoversten/Teaching_Review/HTML_CSS/html_review.md

 * orientation (is the tablet/phone in landscape or portrait mode?)
 * resolution

-### Using media queries are a popular technique for delivering a tailored style sheet to desktops, laptops, tablets, and mobile phones

 &nbsp;

-### Synatx:
+#### Using media queries are a popular technique for delivering a tailored style sheet to desktops, laptops, tablets, and mobile phones

+Syntax:
 * A media query consists of a `media type` and can contain `one or more expressions`, which resolve to either `true` or `false`.

 ```css